 Development of the final module in the Great Diseases suite will be taken care of by the original NIH-funded project.
 Meanwhile, in order to capitalize on our success in curriculum development, we need to focus on critical issues of dissemination and sustainability.

 Successful implementation requires teachers to become familiar enough with the curricular content to be able to work flexibly with the Socratic discussions that form the bedrock of learning.
 We have learned that while stand-alone professional development groups do not instill teachers with enough confidence, our intensive mentorship program, which provides ample opportunities for individualized problem solving, does.
 We have also learned that these personalized interactions are as effective via virtual face-to-face communication (like Skype), obviously opening up the possibility of large-scale dissemination.
 Structured active learning is key to successfully harnessing the virtual world.
 Therefore the first major focus of our upcoming activities will be to enhance the interactive component of our online materials, including:

-- Interactive tutorials and ‘Mentoring for Fidelity’ programs designed for each of the 4 modules.
+- Interactive tutorials and ‘Modeling for Fidelity’ programs designed for each of the 4 modules.
 This will enable teachers to participate in the program irrespective of geographic localization.